Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

 - ### 2.1.
 Processing of real-time data
   - Find suitable database with detailed, consistent & real-time earthquake data for the entire world
-  - Set up an API for the automatic download of data
+  - Set up an API for the automatic data download
   - Data preparation : Extract relevant data & transform it into a usable structure

 - ### 2.2 Geo data calculations
-  - Calculate the distance from current location to selected earthquake
+  - Calculate the distance from current location to respective earthquake

 - ### 2.3 Geo data visualization with OpenStreetMaps
   - Visualize the earthquakes on a map